readAppSettings Step

 Let’s build and execute the “readAppsettingsDef” example.

-- Create a new definition called “readAppsettingsDef”
+• Create a new process definition called “readAppsettingsDef” and open it in Designer mode.

-- Connect the dots between the Start and “readAppsettings” steps as shown above
+• Connect the dots between the “Start” and “readAppsettings” steps, as shown above.

-- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+• The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

 <configuration>